section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 ### Create a React app

 In this section, a React app will be created.
-The app will be a budget planning application that will add items and remove them from a list.
+The app will be a budget planning application to add items and remove them from a list.
-The app saves and retrieves data from a datasource inform of a JSON object.
+The app saves and retrieves data from a data source in form of a JSON object.

 #### New React app